The first sickening trailer for Drag Race Holland is here and the queens are everything

 Joining Fred on the judging panel each week will be fashion designer, actress and model Nikkie Plessen, designer Claes Iversen and writer Sanne Wallis de Vries.

-Drag Race Holland will exclusively premiere on WOW Presents Plus in the UK on Friday 18 September – watch the trailer below.
+Drag Race Holland will exclusively premiere on WOW Presents Plus in the UK on Thursday 17 September at 11pm – watch the trailer below.